pmemoli/Wave-and-Spring-simulator/README.md

 propiedades permanecen, de forma que se pueden combinar masas y resortes distintos.

 TODO (Some time in the future):
-Add the possibility of perfectly elastic collisions and gravity.
 Change the position of the masses during the "prepare" menu.
 Save configurations.